 Foundations of Leadership: 6 ECTS credits.
-This course examines theories and concepts of leadership, as well as historical and contemporary leaders, with an emphasis on the theological foundations of leadership and ethics.
-Students gain insights through personal leadership and character assessments.
+This course examines theories and concepts of leadership, focusing on historical and contemporary leaders, emphasizing the theological foundations of leadership and ethics.
+Students gain insights through personal assessments and leadership practices.
+They are encouraged to develop their potential and cultivate high-performing teams.
+This course includes self-assessments, mentor and peer feedback, development plans, reflections, team projects, and theoretical inquiries.

-Prerequisite(s): Sophomore and above status
+Prerequisite(s): Senior status